-- A. The Fiscal Year 1999 Budget for the City of San Diego (City) increased 15.3%.
+A. The Fiscal Year 2000 Budget for the City of San Diego (City) increased 27%.
 The overall increase is largely attributable to an increase in the General Fund, Enterprise Fund, Special Revenue Fund, and in the Capital Improvement Program (CIP).
-Even with an increase in the Capital Improvement Program Budget, a number of capital projects remain unfunded due to limited funds. - B. The City's capital improvement budget is funded primarily with water and sewer fees, developer impact fees, grant funds, enterprise fund revenues, Facility Benefit Assessment funds, and Transnet funds.
-The Fiscal Year 1999 Capital Improvement Program Budget increased 32.2% from the Fiscal
+Even with an increase in the Capital Improvement Program Budget, a number of capital projects remain unfunded due to limited funds.
+Unfunded capital needs total \$114.6 million.